QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     Q = A_eig.vectors
     norm(Q * Λ * inv(Q) - A)

-Keep in mind that, in general, a real matrix may have complex eigenvalues and eigenvectors, so if you attempt to multiple to check ``Q * Λ * inv(Q) - A`` which may not be exactly real due to numerical inaccuracy.
+Keep in mind that a real matrix may have complex eigenvalues and eigenvectors, so if you attempt  to check ``Q * Λ * inv(Q) - A`` it may not be a real due number due to numerical inaccuracy.

 Continuous Time Markov Chains (CTMC)
 ====================================

-In the previous lecture on :doc:`discrete time Markov Chains  <mc>`, we saw that the transition probability between state :math:`x` and state :math:`y` was summarized by the matrix :math:`P(x, y) := \mathbb P \{ X_{t+1} = y \,|\, X_t = x \}`.
+In the previous lecture on :doc:`discrete time Markov chains  <mc>`, we saw that the transition probability between state :math:`x` and state :math:`y` was summarized by the matrix :math:`P(x, y) := \mathbb P \{ X_{t+1} = y \,|\, X_t = x \}`.

-As a brief introduction to continuous time processes, consider same state-space as in the discrete
+As a brief introduction to continuous time processes, consider the same state-space as in the discrete
 case: :math:`S` a finite set with :math:`n` elements :math:`\{x_1, \ldots, x_n\}`.

 A **Markov chain** :math:`\{X_t\}` on :math:`S` is a sequence of random variables on :math:`S` that have the **Markov property**